kareemassad/SYSC3110_Project/out/production/SYSC3110_Project/README.md

-# SYSC 3110 Project: Uno Flip - Milestone 3
+# SYSC 3110 Project: Uno Flip - Milestone 4

 ## Project description
 The SYSC 3110 project is to basically create a simplified version of the card game Uno Flip.
 The simplified version would work identical to the original but with lesser functionalities.
-In Milestone 3, the game is developed as GUI-based, with added features sucha as AI players and Flip mechanism.
+In Milestone 4, the game is developed as GUI-based, with remaining additional features such as undo/redo, restarting the game and save/loading the game.

 ## Project members and authors
 Our group, Group #11, consists of 4 members: Mehedi Mostofa, Rayat Md Kibria, Evan Baldwin and Kareem El Assad.
 The contributions of the members are listed below: